bitwarden/help/_articles/send/send-encryption.md

 featured: true
 popular: false
 tags: [bitwarden send, send, about send, ephemeral sharing]
-order: 07
+order: "07"
 ---

 ## Send Encryption

 Sends are a secure and ephemeral mechanism for transmitting sensitive information to anyone, include plaintext and files.
-As the [About Send]({% link _articles/send/about-send.md %}) article notes, Sends are **end-to-end encrypted**, meaning that encryption (*described below*) and decryption occur client-side.
+As the [About Send]({{site.baseurl}}/article/about-send/) article notes, Sends are **end-to-end encrypted**, meaning that encryption (*described below*) and decryption occur client-side.
 When you create a Send:

 1. A new 128-bit secret key is generated for the Send.
 2. Using HKDF-SHA256, a 512-bit encryption key is derived from the secret key.